ayushsubedi/datainnews_V2/README.md

 - [ ] create a financial pitch

 ## POC
-- [] create a full working version of the product (including Github Actions, using only one newspaper)
+- [ ] create a full working version of the product (including Github Actions, using only one newspaper)
+- [ ] research downloading twint as pandas to merge with previous data

 ## Twitter handles
 - @kathmandupost